Aliesapour79/job-scraper/README.md

+## 📘 MatchFlow Pipeline

 ---

-## 📘 AI Job Intelligence System (Reverse ATS v7)
----
 ## 🧠 Overview

-**AI Job Intelligence System** is a multi-source job analysis and ranking engine that scrapes job listings, processes them using NLP techniques, and ranks them based on semantic relevance to a target resume.
+**MatchFlow Pipeline** is a job intelligence and ranking system that scrapes job listings, processes them using NLP techniques, and ranks them based on semantic relevance to a target resume with **level-based skill matching**.

 Unlike a simple scraper, this system is a **full data pipeline + recommendation engine + observability layer**.

-It is designed to:

-* Collect job listings from multiple platforms
-* Deduplicate and persist structured data
-* Analyze job relevance using NLP (embedding + keyword scoring)
-* Rank jobs using a hybrid scoring engine
-* Provide real-time monitoring and analytical dashboards
-* Generate structured reports for decision-making

 ---